DE1-Engineering-Mathematics/module-resources/tutorial_sheets/14-root-finding.md

 & 3&   -& 0.10380&  -&0.00000&     &10.27797&        -&0.10380& \newline
 \end{align*}

-So, the root of the equation is $-0.1038$ (to 4 d.p.).
+So, the root of the equation is $\boxed{x = -0.1038}$ to 4 dp.

 To check this, we can substitute this back into the original equation:

 \begin{equation*}
     (-0.1038)^{3}-6(-0.1038)^2+9(-0.1038)+1 =0.0000349 \approx 0
 \end{equation*}